LmanTW/Binarion/Documents/Specification.md

 Format (Bytes): `Array Length` | `...Chunks`
 * `Array Length (Integer)` | The length of the array.
 (How many elements there are in the array.)
-* `...Chunks (Byte)` | A chunk can contain up to 8 boolean value, the amound of chunks depends on the array length.
+* `...Chunks (Byte)` | A chunk can contain up to 8 boolean value, the amound of chunks depends on the length of the array.

 ## UintArray
 The BoolArray data format contains a length and chunks, and store the uint size in the [fragment header](#header).